 Wisconsin university chancellor says he was fired for producing and appearing in porn videos

 MADISON, Wis.
-(AP) — Former University of Wisconsin-La Crosse Chancellor Joe Gow said Thursday that regents fired him because they were uncomfortable with him and his wife producing and appearing in pornographic videos.
+(AP) — Former University of Wisconsin-La Crosse Chancellor Joe Gow said Thursday that the school’s governing board fired him because members were uncomfortable with him and his wife producing and appearing in pornographic videos.

-The regents voted unanimously during a hastily convened closed meeting Wednesday evening to fire Gow.
+The Universities of Wisconsin Board of Regents, which oversees UW-Madison, UW-La Crosse and 11 other regional campuses, voted unanimously during a hastily convened closed meeting Wednesday evening to fire Gow.

 After the vote, Universities of Wisconsin President Jay Rothman and regents President Karen Walsh issued statements saying the regents had learned of specific conduct by Gow that subjected the university to “significant reputational harm.”
 Rothman called Gow’s actions “abhorrent” and Walsh said she was “disgusted.”
 But neither of them offered any details of the allegations.